coderofsalvation/webpipe.bash/README.md

 * teams need something pipable
 * prevents a large codebase
 * spread domainknowledge across webpipes instead of bundling in 1 codebase
+* bash can be an interface between programmers with different backgrounds
 * webpipes need tests
 * webpipes need to notify a central place in case of problems .e.g